Save up to 40% on Valentine's Day bouquets and gifts at 1-800-Flowers

 Simply Decadent Chocolate Decadent Valentine Gift Basket ($47.99, originally $59.99; 1800flowers.com)

-Perfect for your chocolate-loving partner, this gift basket is filled to the brim with chocolate treats of all types, like Black Forest cherry bark, a milk chocolate heart pop, chocolate-covered Oreos, chocolate covered cherries and a lot more.
+Perfect for your chocolate-loving partner, this gift basket is filled to the brim with chocolate treats of all types, like Black Forest cherry bark, a milk chocolate heart pop, chocolate-covered Oreos, chocolate-covered cherries and a lot more.
 If you want to be even more extra, go all out with the Supreme version of this basket.

-Valentine Romance Bouquet with Chocolate ($61.99, 1800flowers.com)
+Valentine Romance Bouquet With Chocolate ($61.99; 1800flowers.com)

-Consider Valentine’s Day sorted: This fresh, modern bouquet includes pink and lavender stems with timeless red roses — and comes complete with a box of chocolates, too.
+Consider Valentine’s Day sorted: This fresh, modern bouquet includes pink and lavender stems with timeless red roses — and comes complete with a box of chocolates too.
 What it doesn’t come with?
 Shipping and service charges.

 Because You’re Mine Flower Bouquet ($84.99, originally $99.99; 1800flowers.com)